raghvendra240/terraform-provider-office365/readme.md

 ```

 ### Argument Reference

+- ``client_id`` (required,string) - The office365 client ID.This may also be set via the "OFFICE365_CLIENT_ID" environment variable.

+- ``client_secret`` (required,string) -  The office365 client secret.This may also be set via the "OFFICE365_CLIENT_SECRET" environment variable.

+- ``tenant_id`` (required,string) - The office365 Tenant ID.This may also be set via the "OFFICE365_TENANT_ID" environment variable.

-- ``display_name`` (required,String) The name displayed in the address book for the user.
+- ``display_name`` (required,String) -The name displayed in the address book for the user.
 This is usually the combination of the user's first name, middle initial and last name.<br/>

-- ``user_principal_name`` (required,String)The user principal name (UPN) of the user.
+- ``user_principal_name`` (required,string) -The user principal name (UPN) of the user.
 The UPN is an Internet-style login name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.

-- ``password`` (required,String) password for created user.<br/>
+- ``password`` (required,string) - password for created user.<br/>
-- ``force_change_password_nextsignin`` (required,Boolean) It will force to change the password when user singin for first time.
+- ``force_change_password_nextsignin`` (required,boolean) - It will force to change the password when user singin for first time.

-- ``account_enabled`` (optional,Boolean) Takes only true/false as input and allow us to activate/deactivate account(Default:true).
+- ``account_enabled`` (optional,boolean) - Takes only true/false as input and allow us to activate/deactivate account(Default:true).

-- ``given_name`` (optional,String) first name of user.
+- ``given_name`` (optional,string) - first name of user.

-- ``surname`` (optional,String) second name of user.
+- ``surname`` (optional,string) - second name of user.

-- ``jobtitle`` (optional,String) The user's job title.
+- ``jobtitle`` (optional,string) - The user's job title.
 Maximum length is 128 characters.

-- ``office_location``(optional,String) office location of user.
+- ``office_location``(optional,string) - office location of user.

-- ``mail_nick_name`` (optional,String) The mail alias for the user.
+- ``mail_nick_name`` (optional,string) - The mail alias for the user.

-- ``mobile_phone`` (optional,String) The primary cellular telephone number for the user.
+- ``mobile_phone`` (optional,string) - The primary cellular telephone number for the user.
-- ``postal_code`` (optional,String)The postal code for the user's postal address.
+- ``postal_code`` (optional,string) - The postal code for the user's postal address.
 The postal code is specific to the user's country/region.

-- ``state`` (optional,String)The state or province in the user's address.
+- ``state`` (optional,string) - The state or province in the user's address.
-- ``preferred_language`` (optional,String)The preferred language for the user.
+- ``preferred_language`` (optional,string) - The preferred language for the user.
 Should follow ISO 639-1 Code; for example "en-US".
-- ``street_address`` (optional,String)The street address of the user's place of business.
+- ``street_address`` (optional,string) - The street address of the user's place of business.
-- ``usage_location`` (optional,String)A two letter country code (ISO standard 3166).
+- ``usage_location`` (optional,string) - A two letter country code (ISO standard 3166).
 Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries.
-Examples include: "US", "JP", and "GB".
+Examples include: "US", "JP", "GB" etc.

 ### Exceptions
-- In import, only specific arguments are read by API. so to manage any arguments other than these, we have to enter manually.

--  Refere [this](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http#response-1) for arguments list.
+- Read User API only sends defined attributes in response, you can find the list [here](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http#response-1).